maherkaz/500-2018/assignments/homework5/README.md

 ## Submission Details

 For "A" credit, submit your work via canvas.case.edu before noon on 2018-03-15.
+Note that we do not have class that week.

 - If for some reason, you cannot make that deadline, submit the work within 48 hours of the deadline for "B" credit.
 - All homework must be submitted within 48 hours of the deadline to pass the course.